shield02/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 * 11-best_score - script that lists all records with a score >= 10 in the table second_table of the current database
 * 12-no_cheating - script that updates the score of Bob to 10 in the table second_table
 * 13-change_class - script that removes all records with a score <= 5 in the table second_table of the current database
+* 14-average - script that computes the score average of all records in the table second_table of the current database